-In about 90 minutes, you will reach the town of Afton, Wyoming.
-We considered this as a quick stop for a stretching our legs and getting a glimpse of what Wild West towns look like.
+In about 90 minutes, you will reach the wild west town of Afton, Wyoming in Star Valley.
+We considered this as a quick stop for stretching our legs and getting a glimpse of what Wild West towns look like.
 The biggest attraction here is the world’s largest arch made of elk antlers.
 The quirky cafes and bars made for good photo ops too.

 About 70 miles north and you will reach the most commercial town in the Jackson Hole valley.
 However don’t rush but enjoy the drive up till here, as the panoramas just begin to showcase what this valley and the national parks hold for you.

 Jackson is a nice, well-planned ski town and base for exploring Grand Teton and Yellowstone.
 You might opt to reach Yellowstone from Salt Lake City directly, but I would highly recommend planning a night stay.
 Here’s why: